fidyeates/PyHighcharts/README.md

 For documentation on highcharts visit: <a href="http://api.highcharts.com/highcharts" target="_blank">Highcharts API</a>

+And remember Highcharts is only free for non-commercial use: Pop over to <a href="http://shop.highsoft.com/highcharts.html" target="_blank">Highcharts Licensing</a> for more info!

 ## General Usage

 Using Highcharts is so simple: You can even doing it on the command line!